- Options to take classes in English or Spanish depending on Spanish proficiency

 ACADEMIC YEAR STUDENTS

-The Argentine academic calendar follows the calendar year: the first semester in Argentina is actually the equivalent of the spring semester in the U.S. Students who wish to study for two semesters in Argentina are encouraged to consider the Calendar Year option (spring/fall) rather than the traditional Academic Year option (fall/spring).
+The Argentine academic calendar follows the calendar year.
+The first semester in Argentina is actually the equivalent of the spring semester in the U.S. Students who wish to study for two semesters in Argentina are encouraged to consider the Calendar Year option (spring/fall).
 Students selecting a Calendar Year program have access to API housing throughout their program and are not required to travel or return home during the semester break.
-In contrast, students selecting an Academic Year option will have a 2-2.5 month break between semesters during which API housing is not provided.
-Both Early Start options include a total of two intensive-month Spanish courses; each will be offered for fours weeks prior to the start of each semester.
+In contrast, students selecting the Academic Year option (fall/spring) will have a 3-3.5 month break between semesters during which API housing is not provided.
+Both Early Start options include an intensive-month Spanish course prior to the start of the first semester.